unparalleled-js/docs-1/connectors/workato-webhooks.md

 Webhooks are notifications sent out by an application to a target URL as soon as an event happens.
 Typically, you can define specific events you wish to receive notifications for.

-For example, you can choose to build a webhook trigger that notifies your recipe whenever an order is placed for new customer tickets are marked with status ‘Urgent’, and trigger a workflow to send out an SMS to the account manager for this customer.
-In this case, the recipe will help to ensure urgent tickets are responded to in a timely fashion.
+For example, you can choose to build a webhook trigger that notifies when 'Urgent' tickets are created (which sends out an SMS to the corresponding account manager).
+This ensures urgent tickets are responded to in a timely fashion.

 > **This connector does not require a connection.**